Unthrottled/spring-webflux/notes.md

  one can distinguish two broad categories of reactive sequences: **hot** and **cold**.
 This distinction mainly has to do with how the reactive stream reacts to subscribers:

-- A Cold sequence starts anew for each Subscriber, including at the source of data.
+- **Cold Sequences**: starts anew for each Subscriber, including at the source of data.
+Every subscriber will see the entire sequence.
  If the source wraps an HTTP call, a new HTTP request is made for each subscription.
-- A Hot sequence does not start from scratch for each Subscriber.
+- **Hot sequences**: do not start from from the beginning for every Subscriber.
- Rather, late subscribers receive signals emitted after they subscribed.
+ Rather, late subscribers receive only signals emitted after they subscribed.
+ If a publisher was already producing, then the subscriber would only see the items currently being produced after subscription.
- Note, however, that some hot reactive streams can cache or replay the history of emissions totally or partially.
+ >Note, however, that some hot reactive streams can cache or replay the history of emissions totally or partially.
  From a general perspective, a hot sequence can even emit when no subscriber is listening (an exception to the "nothing happens before you subscribe" rule).

-Asynchrony is needed in order to enable the parallel use of computing resources, on collaborating network hosts or multiple CPU cores within a single machine.

 #### Wikipedia
 In computer science, the event loop, message dispatcher, message loop, message pump, or run loop is a programming construct that waits for and dispatches events or messages in a program.
 It works by making a request to some internal or external "event provider" (that generally blocks the request until an event has arrived), and then it calls the relevant event handler ("dispatches the event")